How to Prepare for the Budget-Busting Cost of Day Care

-According to Care.com’s Cost of Care survey, parents in 2018 spent an average of $199 a week on in-home care, $213 a week for child care centers and $596 a week to have a nanny.
+According to The Penny Hoarder survey, 44% of parents pay $1,000 or more per month for child care.
 However, costs vary greatly by region.
 What you pay can also depend on your child’s age.
 The younger your child is, the more expensive care generally will be.

 After deciding what type of care you prefer, start researching options in your area.
 Get recommendations from people you know.
 Check sites like Care.com, ChildCare.gov and Child Care Aware of America.
 Search Facebook and Nextdoor for local providers and parenting groups.

 Local parenting publications may have information or advertisements about child care centers.
 Your school system might operate a program for preschoolers or at least have some insight about which preschools their kindergartners are coming from.

 When asking about the rates, make sure to ask about registration fees, if meals or snacks are included and if there are any additional costs like supplies or field trips.
 Ask about the price of wrap-around care if standard hours don’t cover your typical work day.
 Consider the transportation costs involved in getting your child to and from child care.

 And don’t forget to inquire about availability.
 It doesn’t matter that an option is perfect and affordable if families have to be on a waiting list for years.

 3. Take Advantage of FSAs, Sinking Funds and Tax Credits

 There’s no way around it — child care isn’t cheap.
 A whopping 84% of parents in our survey found the ongoing expense of child care overwhelming.

 But there are ways to ease the burden and save on child care: